 In its operations KCM adheres to the following principles:- National Ownership of Global Fund grants; Commitment to improving Global Fund Grants’ performance; Broad representation of stakeholders; Transparency and accountability and equality of Members.

-1. To coordinate the submission of concept notes to the Global Fund, through a formal, transparency and documented process.
+1. To coordinate the submission of concept notes to the Global Fund, through a formal, transparency and

 2. To Select one or more appropriate organizations(s) to serve as the Principal Recipient(s) for a Global Fund Grant through a transparent and documented process.